Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 1️⃣ User Stories

+This section lists the prioritized user stories for BrainBoostVR, capturing the main actions and goals of users interacting with the VR environment.

 | User Story | Priority (MoSCoW) | Notes |
 |------------|-----------------|-------|
 | As a user, I want to navigate the VR environment using controllers, so that I can move freely and interact with objects. | Must Have | Core interaction for all exercises. |